kayeneii/PwC-Churn/README.md

    * 35.79% have partners.

 2. **Recommendations:**
-     * Make subscription services more accessible and inclusive for the geriatrics.
+   - Make subscription services more accessible and inclusive for the senior citizens.
-     * Create marketing and sales strategy that improves subscription rate to at least 60% across all services.
+   - Create a marketing and sales strategy that improves subscription rate to at least 60% across all services.
 Only Phone and Internet Services seem to have excellent rates.
-     * Take customer survey to find out customer satisfaction with services provided and suggestions for improvement.
+   - Take customer survey on customer satisfaction with services provided and suggestions for improvement.
-     * Conduct a deep research to discover why customer subscription drops after the first year period.
+   - Conduct a deep research to discover why customer subscription drops after the first year period.
 This might have to do with the 'free-trial' offered.
-     * Ensure seamless electronic billing services as the majority of customers prefer paperless billing.
+   - Ensure seamless electronic billing services as the more customers prefer paperless billing.

 ### Visualizations